- Key Focus Areas

 It is important to avoid assumptions about the suitability of a property for, say, children and older people.
-Applicants should be allowed to make their own decision or whether a steep drive or a busy road might be an issue rather than an agent ruling them out because of the makeup of their family or their age.
-Nor can it be assumed that because a prospective tenant is not in fulltime employment that they won’t be able to pay the rent.
+Applicants should be allowed to make their own decision on whether a steep drive or a busy road might be an issue rather than an agent ruling them out because of the makeup of their family or their age.
+Neither can it be assumed that because a prospective tenant is not in fulltime employment, they won’t be able to pay the rent.

-Can a landlord refuse to rent me a flat because I am a smoker or because my partner has a dog?
+Can a landlord refuse to rent me a flat because I am a smoker or because my partner has a cat?